 - Room in with the baby and request baby to be bathed in your room next to you.

 - Be kind to yourself and take your time while you find comfortable positions for breastfeeding.
-Side lying position or football hold may be helpful.
+Side-lying position or football hold may be helpful.
 Find pillows to help you be comfortable.
-Contact the Breast feeding support groups for more help.
+Contact the Breastfeeding support groups for more help.

 - Giving formula milk, bottles or pacifiers can disrupt proper latch and interfere with milk supply.
+Enlist the support of the lactation consultant while at the hospital so that you have the guidance and assistance to make breastfeeding doable.

 - Ensure to eat and drink well and get good rest.
 Be kind to yourself and take good care of yourself for the following 6 weeks and allow your body to heal.
 Arrange for as much help and support for domestic chores.

 - Take the placenta home and consider encapsulation.
-Before you become too weirded out, please read the post on all the amazing benefits to encapsulation such as increased energy and milk supply, greatly reduced bleeding and protection from postpartum depression.
+Before you become too weirded out, please read the post on all the amazing benefits of encapsulation such as increased energy and milk supply, greatly reduced bleeding and protection from postpartum depression.

 - Be sure your pain is managed well, pain is a large factor for preventing breastfeeding and causing depression.